On Discovering Algorithms for Adversarial Imitation Learning: Empirical Studies

 \subsection{Generalization}

 We now turn to the out-of-distribution performance of DAIL.
-As a first step, we benchmark our method against prior RA functions (Table~\ref{tab:divergence_reward}) on Brax and Minatar environments (excluding Minatar SpaceInvaders).
+As a first step, we benchmark our method against previous RA functions (Table~\ref{tab:divergence_reward}) in Brax and Minatar environments (excluding Minatar SpaceInvaders).
 All methods share identical hyperparameters, differing only in the choice of RA function.
-Aggregated scores \citep{rliable} are shown in Figure~\ref{fig:main}.
-Among the baselines, AIRL performs slightly better than GAIL on Brax but—along with GAIL-heuristic—performs poorly on Minatar, likely because their reward assignment functions yield predominantly negative rewards, incentivizing agents to terminate episodes early.
+Aggregated scores using the \texttt{rliable} library~\citep{rliable} are shown in Figure~\ref{fig:main}.
+Among the baselines, AIRL performs slightly better than GAIL on Brax but performs poorly on Minatar, similar to GAIL-heuristic.
+This is likely because their reward assignment functions yield predominantly negative rewards, incentivizing agents to terminate episodes early.
 FAIRL performs poorly across both suites, likely due to its exponential, unbounded reward decay for positive log-ratios, which destabilizes training.
-Overall, the baseline trends align with observations from \citep{whatmattersforail}.
+Overall, the baseline trends align with the observations from \citep{whatmattersforail}.

 Figure \ref{fig:main} demonstrates DAIL's effectiveness across both benchmark suites.
 On Minatar, DAIL significantly outperforms all baselines across all evaluation metrics.
 On Brax, DAIL outperforms baselines on most metrics, with a slightly lower median than AIRL and statistically significant gains in mean performance.
-To quantify the robustness of these improvements on Brax, we employ the probability of improvement (PI) \citep{rliable}—a metric that estimates the probability of DAIL outperforming a baseline on a randomly chosen task.
-The results in Figure~\ref{fig:p_imp_com} (left) show statistically significant PI values higher than $0.5$, providing further evidence of DAIL's superiority over existing methods.
+To quantify the robustness of these improvements on Brax, we employ the \emph{probability of improvement} \citep{rliable} metric, which estimates the probability that DAIL outperforms a baseline on a randomly chosen task.
+As shown in Figure~\ref{fig:p_imp_com} (left), DAIL achieves a probability of improvement greater than $0.5$ against all baselines, providing further evidence of its superior performance.
 To assess DAIL's generalization beyond the policy optimizer (PPO) used during evolution, we evaluate its performance with A2C \citep{a3c}.
 As shown in Figure \ref{fig:p_imp_com} (right), DAIL maintains significant performance advantages over GAIL showcasing its effectiveness across different policy optimization algorithms.
+Finally, we assess DAIL’s generalization performance under various discriminator regularization strategies proposed by \citet{whatmattersforail}, including weight decay, an additional entropy bonus, and spectral normalization of the discriminator weights.
+We also consider the case without any regularization.
+As shown in Table~\ref{tab:disc_regs}, DAIL outperforms GAIL in 3 out of 5 regularization regimes.